Grampians Region Colonoscopy Access Project

 VICS CAP Funding Recipients Announced

 A $500,000 funding allocation was budgeted, within the Commonwealth funding provided to GICS, for the VICS network.
-This funding is aimed at providing opportunity for scaling and spreading service improvement activities implemented in the Grampians region, across the state to public health services, who are similarly reporting significant delays in access to Colonoscopy.
+This funding is aimed at providing opportunity for scaling and spreading service improvement activities implemented in the Grampians region, across the state to public health services, who are similarly reporting significant delays in access to colonoscopy.

 An Expression of Interest process was undertaken in May 2025 with 13 applications received.
 Applications were reviewed ranked against the below criteria: